M3-org/git-gud/README.md

 [Marketing: Building an Audience by Lakuza | TLX Spring 2021](https://www.youtube.com/watch?v=7o2qffqSWOc)

-DM jin on M3 discord when you're done share your work (hackmd notes / video)
+DM jin on M3 discord when you're done
+Can also post your work (hackmd notes / demo) here: https://github.com/M3-org/git-gud/issues/2

 You will get a M3 POAP for completing